How to Connect to SQL Analysis Services Data in Using Python: 6 Steps

 cnxn = pyodbc.connect('DSN=CData SSAS Sys;')

-Execute SQL to SQL Analysis Services
+6. Execute SQL on SQL Analysis Services

 Instantiate a Cursor and use the execute method of the Cursor class to execute any SQL statement.